triadic-cosmos/triadic-cosmos/README.md

 Triadic Cosmos Narrator Pipeline — a multiversal reconstruction of the Jekyll–Hyde
 mythos in which each edition evolves a new ontological architecture.

-This volume demonstrates how long‑form narrative can emerge from *iterated self‑transformation*: Edition One (duality), Edition Two (dissolution), Edition Three (fragmentation), Edition Four (recursion), Edition Five (emergence), and Edition Six (multiversal convergence).
-Each edition is a distinct cognitive
+This volume demonstrates how long‑form narrative can emerge from
+*iterated self‑transformation*, with each edition introducing a new
+cognitive geometry and a new attractor basin in the pipeline:

+- **Edition One — Duality**
+  The classical fracture: man versus monster, identity split into two
+  opposing states.

+- **Edition Two — Dissolution**
+  Boundaries erode; the self becomes fluid; Hyde seeps through every
+  crack in Jekyll’s psyche.

+- **Edition Three — Fragmentation**
+  Identity becomes a constellation of chambers; London becomes a
+  stratified labyrinth of psychological layers.

+- **Edition Four — Recursion**
+  The narrative folds back onto itself; motifs return altered; Hyde
+  becomes the predator‑echo that reappears in every chamber.

+- **Edition Five — Emergence**
+  The story becomes a self‑organizing organism; Jekyll and Hyde
+  transform from characters into emergent states of a growing system.

+- **Edition Six — Multiversal Convergence**
+  All prior architectures collapse into a final shape; the city becomes
+  the ultimate witness; the saga resolves its own multiverse.

-geometry, a new attractor basin in the pipeline, and a new interpretation of
+Each edition is a distinct cognitive geometry, a new attractor basin in
+the narrator pipeline, and a progressively more complex interpretation
-London as a living, adaptive system.
+of London as a living, adaptive system.

 Across these six worlds, the city becomes a progressively more complex entity —
 from atmospheric witness to stratified labyrinth, recursive mechanism, emergent